abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 And what is Dhamma?
 It has many facets, but importantly, Dhamma is that which is aligned with the path leading to the cessation of suffering.
-That's the whole point of the Buddha's teachings—to give us the tools to free ourselves from discontent, dissatisfaction and dissonance.
+That's the whole point of the Buddha's teachings---to give us the tools to free ourselves from discontent, dissatisfaction and dissonance.
 When the mind or heart is dissonant, we can see that clearly as we become aligned with Dhamma.
 And when the mind and heart are each in tune, we can feel that right away, reflecting to ourselves, *This feels peaceful.
 This feels clear.
 This brings happiness and wellbeing.
 This is the opposite of following my attachments and desires, which always leads to dissatisfaction.*

 Again, it's important to frequently ask ourselves, *Is this supporting